 Ph.D.: Course work, comprehensive exam and research thesis

 Research in Mathematics and Engineering and Applied Mathematics takes place in the broad areas of communication and information theory, control theory, signal processing and various fields in applied mathematics.
-It is extremely important to contact potential supervisors in advance.
-In most cases students will receive funding from their research supervisor and so the support of a supervisor is crucial for gaining admission.
+Applicants are encouraged to review the research interests of our faculty members.

 Selim Akl - email@example.com

 Design and Analysis of Algorithms, Parallel Computing, Biomedical Computing, Unconventional Computation

 Information and communication theory, data compression, joint source-channel coding, error control codes

 Gunnar Blohm - email@example.com

 Artificial neural networks, Neuronal spike coding, Clifford algebra (dual quaternions), Bayesian statistics, Systems identification and control theory, Large-scale spiking neuronal models, Sensory-motor neuroscience